Case study: Action for failure to act regarding a permanent residence permit

 How did the VISAGUARD lawyer resolve the case?

 The attorney initially requested access to the files pursuant to Section 29 of the Administrative Procedure Act (VwVfG) .
-The subsequent electronic access to the files revealed that none of the client's application documents were in the official file.
+The electronic access subsequently granted revealed that the client's application documents were not contained in the official file.
 Apparently, technical or internal processing errors were the reason why the applications had not been registered by the authorities.
-However, the applicant was able to prove by submitting appropriate evidence (screenshots of transmission confirmations and postal delivery receipts) that the applications had indeed been properly submitted and received.
+However, the applicant was able to prove, by submitting appropriate evidence (screenshots of transmission confirmations and postal delivery receipts), that the applications had indeed been properly submitted and received.

-Despite the lawyer's written reminders of the multiple applications, the authorities continued to fail to respond.
+Despite the lawyer's written notifications of the repeated applications, the authorities continued to fail to respond.
 Since the client's legal residence was acutely jeopardized due to the impending expiration of her EU Blue Card, the lawyer felt compelled to seek legal assistance.
-He filed an action for failure to act with the Berlin Administrative Court pursuant to Section 75 of the Administrative Court Code (VwGO) and simultaneously requested an interim injunction pursuant to Section 123 of the Administrative Court Code (VwGO) for the issuance of a fictitious certificate.
-The Berlin Administrative Court granted both applications: The authority was ordered to issue the applicant a fictitious certificate and to decide on her application for a permanent residence permit.
-The application for a permanent residence permit was subsequently approved.
+He filed an action for failure to act with the Berlin Administrative Court pursuant to Section 75 of the Administrative Court Code (VwGO) and simultaneously applied for a temporary injunction pursuant to Section 123 of the Administrative Court Code (VwGO) to issue a fictitious certificate.
+The Berlin Administrative Court granted both applications: The authorities were ordered to issue the applicant a fictitious certificate and to decide on her application for a settlement permit.
+The application for a settlement permit was subsequently approved.

 C. Conclusion